linux-nvme/nvme-cli/doc/rst/types.rst

 specific transport.
 For example, BPMBL(Boot Partition Memory Buffer Location) register is not supported by fabrics, but it can be checked here.

+**Return**

-Returns true if given offset is 64bit register, otherwise it returns false.
+true if given offset is 64bit register, otherwise it returns false.

 .. c:function:: __u64 nvme_cmb_size (__u32 cmbsz)